voxpupuli/agtm/tests.md

         :path   => package_path
       )
     end

+	it 'contains default configuration' do
+	  should contain_file('ssh_config').with_content(
+	    /Host */
+	  )
 	end
+  end
 ```

-Now we call our ‘client’ shared_examples by passing variables into a method
+Now we call our ‘client’ shared_examples by passing variables into a
-called ‘it_behaves_like’.
-We pass in the name of the shared_example first and
+method called ‘it_behaves_like’.
+We pass in the name of the
-then the other variables in order.
-This means that osfamily in the ‘client’
+shared_example first and then the other variables in order.
+This
-example gets get to ‘RedHat’ in the first example below.
+means that osfamily in the ‘client’ example gets get to ‘RedHat’ in
+the first example below.

 ```
   context 'RedHat' do